Green Key Program

 Wondering how to get around?

 In 2012 we installed a CS-100 electric vehicle charger, and welcomed some of our first fully electrical vehicles to the Inn!
-Guests holding a valid Canadian driver's licence are invited to explore the Pacific Rim Region with less impact in our onsite Lexus Hybrid RX450h.
+We also have a Tesla specific charger onsite.

 It’s also about community action for us.